Trust Your Dental Health to Your Eagle, ID, Dentist

 Gum disease begins when tartar and bacteria under the gum line lead to an overgrowth of bacteria causing an infection.
 As the body fights the infection, the gums become irritated and swollen—affecting your dental health.
-Pockets form between the tooth and the gum, making plaque harder to remove.
+Pockets form between the tooth and the gums, making plaque harder to remove.
 As the disease advances, bone damage occurs and can lead to tooth loss.
 In some advanced cases, gum disease treatment may include surgery which we can perform right here in our office in Boise.

 Advanced Gum Disease

-Take Control of Your Dental Health in Boise With Gum Disease Treatment
+Take Control of Your Dental Health with Gum Disease Treatment in Boise